RocketChat/docs-old/5. Server Management/1. Integration and Webhooks/GitLab.md

 ```
 This example contains code for Push hook & Issue hook.
-It can easily be extended with more.
+It can easily be extended with more (a more complete example can be found here: https://gist.github.com/malko/763c617106063b27d928e886f78c146d).

 Gitlab webhook help: https://gitlab.com/help/web_hooks/web_hooks